bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 8. If successful, you will see a network where each node represents a pathway and edges connect pathways with shared genes.
 Blue edges connect nodes from dataset1 (BE in my case) and Green edges connect nodes from dataset2 (NE in my case).

-9. In Control Panel and in the 'EnrichmentMap' tab, go to 'Style' and change the 'Chart Data:' to 'Color by Data Set'.
+9. In Control Panel and in the 'EnrichmentMap' tab, go to 'Style' (near the bottom) and change the 'Chart Data:' to 'Color by Data Set'.
 Now the nodes are colored in blue for dataset1 and in green for dataset2.

 10. Annotate the network using the AutoAnnotate Apps.